dita-cyber/SOC-L2-Interview-Prep/README.md

 • Use of command-line tools for transfer - Use of curl, wget, ftp, scp, Invoke-WebRequest, or bitsadmin.<br/>
 • Unusual locations - Sensitive files copied to temp folders, recycle bin, or hidden directories before transfer.<br/>
 • Excessive file access or copying - User accessing or copying large numbers of files in a short time from file shares or sensitive directories.<br/>
+• Attackers can extract password hashes from NTDS.DIT and use them for credential dumping, pass-the-hash attacks, or offline password cracking.
+NTDS.DIT file is a critical target for attackers due to the sensitive information it contains.
 ____

 ## **Binary / Malware Analysis**